o3de/o3de.org/content/docs/userguide/assets/bundle/concepts.md

 A copy job is an asset processing task that copies a source asset to the cache without modifying it\.
 There are two ways that copy jobs occur:
 + When you are authoring a builder\.
 If the builder emits a source asset as a product asset, the Asset Processor copies the source to the cache\.
 + When using additional asset processing rules as defined in `AssetProcessorPlatformConfig.ini`\.
 These additional rules can include copy jobs, and are used to copy many file types to the cache\.
 As a best practice, create an Asset Builder for your assets so you can add product dependencies\.
-While it’s easy to add copy jobs to `AssetProcessorPlatformConfig.ini`, it can be easy to forget to update files for dependencies later\.
+While it's easy to add copy jobs to `AssetProcessorPlatformConfig.ini`, it can be easy to forget to update files for dependencies later\.

 **Leaf Asset**
 A "leaf" asset is a product asset that has no dependencies on other product assets\.
 See also **Product Dependency**\.